-- 1.11 We recommend that ANZ make no contributions to the Pension Section Account for the year ending 31 December 2024. - 1.12 No change is recommended to the standard employer contributions to the Scheme during 2024, apart from an increase in contributions to meet the legislated increase in the Superannuation Guarantee rate. - 1.13 We recommend that the funding position of the Pension Section be reviewed annually, with the next review to be conducted as at 31 December 2024. - 1.14 We recommend that the adequacy of the Death and Disablement Reserve, and whether its amount can continue to support the premium rebate, should be reviewed at least annually by the Trustee, with the next review to be conducted as at 31 December 2024.
+- 1.11 We recommend that ANZ make no contributions to the Pension Section Account for the year ending 31 December 2025. - 1.12 No change is recommended to the standard employer contributions to the Scheme during 2025, apart from an increase in contributions to meet the legislated increase in the Superannuation Guarantee rate to 12% from 1 July 2025. - 1.13 We recommend that the funding position of the Pension Section be reviewed annually, with the next review, which will be a triennial review, to be conducted as at 31 December 2025. - 1.14 We recommend that the adequacy of the Death and Disablement Reserve, and whether its amount can continue to support the premium rebate, should be reviewed at least annually by the Trustee, with the next review to be conducted as at 31 December 2025.